 A taxpayer can claim one exemption for each qualified dependent, thereby reducing the taxable income.

-If a taxpayer can claim another person as a dependent—even if the taxpayer does not actually do so—the dependent cannot take a personal exemption on their tax return.
+If a taxpayer can claim another person as a dependent—even if the taxpayer does not actually do so—the dependent cannot take a personal or dependency exemption on their tax return.

 Persons who can be claimed as a dependent may file a return for taxes withheld but they cannot claim any exemptions.